-There are a whopping 6.9 billion mobile phones in the world, according to the World Health Organization.
+In 2014, there were a whopping 6.9 billion mobile phones in the world, according to the World Health Organization.
 Obviously, we need and depend on our phones, but there's still the nagging question of safety.

 Cellphones and cordless phones use radiofrequency radiation (RF) to send signals.
 Radiofrequency energy is a form of electromagnetic radiation, which can be either ionizing or non-ionizing, reports the National Cancer Institute.
 Ionizing radiation includes X-rays, which have been proven to be harmful; but the evidence is still iffy on non-ionizing rays.

 CNN's Dr. Sanjay Gupta, a neurosurgeon, has long been outspoken about his use of a headset for his cellphone.
 "Non-ionizing radiation won’t strip electrons or bust up DNA.
 It's more like very low power microwaves," he says.
 "Short term, these microwaves are likely harmless, but long term could be a different story.
 Anyway, who likes the idea of a microwave, even a low-powered one, next to their head all day?"

 The FDA weighs in

 In February 2018, the Food and Drug Administration announced that it found no significant evidence that frequent cellphone use caused health problems.
 "Even with frequent daily use by the vast majority of adults, we have not seen an increase in events like brain tumors," Dr. Jeffrey Shuren, director of the FDA's Center for Devices and Radiological Health, said in a statement.
 "Based on this current information, we believe the current safety limits for cell phones are acceptable for protecting the public health."